10 Foods That Never (or Almost Never) Expire

 1. White Rice

-Researchers have found that white (or polished) rice will maintain its nutrient content and flavor for 30 years when stored in oxygen-free containers in temperatures below 40 degrees Fahrenheit.
+that white (or polished) rice will maintain its nutrient content and flavor for 30 years when stored in oxygen-free containers in temperatures below 40 degrees Fahrenheit.
 Brown rice, however, doesn’t last nearly as long (6 months) because of the natural oils found in its bran layer.

 Honey has been called the only food that truly lasts forever, thanks to its magical chemistry and the handiwork of bees.
 The nectar from flowers mixes with enzymes inside the bees that extract it, which changes the nectar’s composition and breaks it down into simple sugars that are deposited into honeycombs.
 Fanning action from the bees’ wings and the enzymes from their stomachs create a liquid that is both highly acidic [PDF] and low in moisture—truly inhospitable digs for bacterial growth.